 The bus seemed to veer away from Stonehenge.
 Basically Stonehenge is such a popular place to visit that a carpark and visitor centre has been built on the other side of the freeway from Stonehenge to cope with the large amount of visitors.
 Stonehenge is then accessed via a tunnel under the highway after paying an entrance fee.
 You can always buy a ticket in advance and then be able to jump to the beginning of the queue.
 Having a ticket is particularly useful during the summer months when there are even more tourists visiting Stonehenge than other times of the year.
 Most people suggest to visit just after the site opens around 10am and then later in the after around 3-4pm to avoid the crowds during the middle of the day.

 My excitement was growing as I walked through the tunnel.
 Once through I was in an open field and Stonehenge was everything I had expected.
 It looked exactly like all the photos I had seen.
 It was a cold day the day I was there, the air was crisp and my breath was moving in front of me.
-Like many others there I walked around Stonehenge not just once but a couple of times, stopping to take photos at different angles.
+Like many others there I walked around Stonehenge not once, but a couple of times, stopping to take photos at different angles.

 Unfortunately due to erosion from the weather and the large number of visitors that have, and that will visit Stonehenge it is roped off from everybody.
 Being able to touch the structure is not possible, security guards ensure that.
 Though during summer and winter solstice and with special organised permission you can get closer.
 Even so, just being in the presence of Stonehenge is something to experience.
 It is easy to spend a couple of hours just looking at and wondering about this magnificent piece of history.